Ursula Bethell: Death and legacy

 Bethell died in Christchurch on 15 January 1945.
 A volume of her Collected Poems appeared posthumously in 1950 and was reprinted in 1985 with an introduction by O'Sullivan.
 In 1948, after her death, several New Zealand authors contributed personal reflections to Landfall.
 The educator and writer Crawford Somerset opined, "New Zealand has produced no other poetry so clearly original and so delicately sensitive as Ursula Bethell's."
 The poet and journalist D'Arcy Cresswell said that in literature "New Zealand wasn't truly discovered, in fact, until Ursula Bethell, 'very earnestly digging', raised her head to look at the mountains.
 Almost everyone had been blind before."

 She featured prominently in both of Curnow's notable anthologies, A Book of New Zealand Verse 1923–1945 (1945) (in which 19 of her poems were printed, more than any other poet) and The Penguin Book of New Zealand Verse (1960), and later in The Penguin Book of New Zealand Verse (1985) edited by Ian Wedde and Harvey McQueen.

 In 1979, the University of Canterbury founded the Ursula Bethell Residency in Creative Writing to support and encourage New Zealand writing.
 It goes to writers of "proven merit".
 Notable recipients have included Margaret Mahy, Keri Hulme and Eleanor Catton.

+Bethell's personal and literary notes were archived by the Macmillan Brown Library of the University of Canterbury.
+In 2021, these archival papers were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.